smc9759/Clock_Winform/README.md

 3. UTC Time
 4. Win32_CurrentTime class

+## Difference DST <-> UTC
+### Common Disadvantages
+Over time, the internal clock of a PC can experience drift, where the clock may run slightly faster or slower than the real time.
+This drift can accumulate and cause differences in displayed time if the clock is not periodically corrected.

+### DST
+1. Pros : Fit in Single PC , with no Communication
+2. Cons :

 ## Win32_CurrentTime class

-The Win32_CurrentTime abstract is a singleton WMI class that describes a point in time by using the component items, such as milliseconds, seconds, minutes, hours, days, days of the week, week in the month, months, quarters, and years.
-(ref.
-MSDN)
+The Win32_CurrentTime abstract is a singleton WMI class (ref.
+MSDN) not recommended. (you have to get hour, minute, second each items individually)
 ## Controls

 1. Label Clock;